pisalollo/inflation-drivers-eu-usa/README.md

 Although US IRFs show a clear positive HICP response to fiscal shocks (unlike the EA), the FEVD assigns only ~2% of inflation variance directly to FISC.

 This could be a contradiction, my interpetation is that the fiscal shock acted merely as a trigger.
-The resulting debt monetization—captured by excess broad money (EGM, explaining ~22% of variance)—acted as the primary transmission mechanism to the real economy.
+The resulting debt monetization-captured by excess broad money (EGM, explaining ~22% of variance)-acted as the primary transmission mechanism to the real economy.

 3. **The Euro Area "Transmission Failure" (Excess Savings)** Both regions saw massive expansions in EGM.
 However, the FEVD reveals a weak impact in Europe (~3.9% impact on HICP vs. ~22% in the US).